 The regulated tokenisation of assets could open up investing to a large group of new investors that were excluded from the markets until now

-In this lesson, we are going to explain what tokenisation is and why it matters for the future of finance.
+In this article, we are going to explain what tokenisation is and why it matters for the future of finance.

 What is a basic definition of tokenisation?